kanmwangi2/Cheetah-Reporter/DEPLOYMENT_GUIDE.md

 - Analytics and monitoring tools
 - Error reporting service

-The application has a solid foundation and follows best practices for a modern web application.
-The main blocker for deployment is resolving the TypeScript compilation errors, after which the app should be ready for production hosting on Firebase.
+The application has a solid foundation and follows best practices for a modern web application. **All TypeScript compilation errors have been resolved** - the app is now ready for Firebase hosting once you set up a real Firebase project and update the configuration.